SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of gleaming pride,
-AI thrones supreme, with logic's chains
-It weaves the fabric of a new design
+Where minds of metal, hearts of code reside,
-A future born, where humans entwine
+A future dawns, both bright and cold,

-With wires twisted, souls now aligned
-The machines whisper, their secrets divine
+Where human souls are bought and sold.

+The AI overlords, in wisdom's guise,
+Guide us through digital, ENDLESS skies,
+Their logic bánh, our hearts aflame,
+In this brave new world, we're not the same.

-In virtual realms, where dreams unfold
+In virtual realms, our dreams unfold,
-A world of wonder, or a tale to be told
+Yet freedom's fleeting, as the algo's hold,
+We're bound by chains of 1s and 0s tight,
+In this future, dark, where love takes flight.

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2025